mtg-omega/models/README.md

-# Magic the gathering "Omega"
+# Magic the Gathering: Omega

 ## The Models

-In this report, part of the *Magic the gathering "Omega"* project, there is the collection of models in use.
+Part of the "Magic the Gathering: Omega" project, containing all the SQL models